Chives Varieties for Florida

 Vegetables to Avoid Planting Near Chives:

-Beans: Chives can inhibit the growth of beans.
+Garden Beans - Chives can inhibit the growth of beans.

-Peas: Chives can inhibit the growth of peas.
+Peas - Chives can inhibit the growth of peas.